ktrutmann/MLA_Experiment_Code/Investment_Task/Readme.md

 ### Other:
 - `experimenter_email`: Can be displayed in case something goes wrong so participants can contact you.
+- `bot_type`: Given browser bots are active, this string will determine how they behave.
+`'optimal'` will lead to rational behavior. `'model'` leads to a reinforcement learning model being used to generate the answers. `'random'` will provide random answers.
+Lastly, `'custom'` returns extreme answers that simulate the desired effect of the study for sanity checking the analysis script with the generated data.

 ## Experiment Code
 Because of the way oTree handles the round numbers (beginning with 1), the indices of